akhil3417/glava/Readme.md

 For your ears to be satisfied, GLAVA is not just a talker, it's a master of Text-to-Speech (TTS).
 It uses Piper, a powerful tool that can be used with HTTP websockets, where text is curled to get voice, or by using the Piper binary.

+Listen to voice samples [here](https://rhasspy.github.io/piper-samples/)

 ### Voice Recognition

-For voice recognition, we use Vosk, a free and open-source toolkit for speech recognition.
+For voice recognition, we use [Vosk](https://alphacephei.com/vosk/), a free and open-source toolkit for speech recognition.
 Vosk runs as a REST websocket, ensuring accurate and real-time transcription.

-### Information Retrieval
+### Wolfram Alpha

+User can query for information and calculations  using  Wolfram Alpha Api.

+### NewsApi and Google News.

-Our Assistant can pull information from various sources, including WolframAlpha, Google News, and NewsAPI.org.
-You can query for news, and get the result in both text and voice format, making learning and staying updated a delightful journey.
+Glava can query for news from NewsAPI and Google News, and get the result in both text and voice format, making learning and staying updated a delightful journey.

-### Wolfram Alpha and Google News Integration

-For information and calculations beyond your comprehension, GLAVA uses Wolfram Alpha and Google News.

 ### Command Generation and Execution